WHAT WE STAND FOR

 Since then, Louise has successfully spearheaded campaigns, including to retire Sombo, a famous elephant in Cambodia who was giving rides for over 20 years, and an ongoing campaign to better the lives of two Cambodian zoo elephants (Kiri & Seila), who were personally cared for by Louise over 4 years.

-Louise has advised and assisted elephant projects throughout Asia, rescued and rehabilitated elephants, and along with her partner, Russell, relocated to Phuket in 2016 to bring the first non-bathing elephant project to Phuket, changing the course of ethical elephant tourism on the island.
+Louise has advised and assisted elephant projects throughout Asia, rescued and rehabilitated elephants, and in 2016, relocated to Phuket to bring the first non-bathing elephant project to Phuket, changing the course of ethical elephant tourism on the island.
 Louise believes that partnering with and working with elephant camp owners is crucial for elephant tourism.
 Louise's focus is to transition elephant tourism by giving visitors to Asia the opportunity to choose a compassionate, gentle approach to experiencing elephants, and she looks forward to welcoming you to Tree Tops.

 Russell has been working with Asian elephants for 6 years in Thailand and Cambodia.
 He blends a history of international marketing, social media, technology, sales, business process, and photography.

 In 2016, he was a founding member of the team bringing the first ethical elephant project to Phuket and is passionate about helping change the course of elephant tourism.
 He believes that with the right help and guidance, traditional elephant trekking camps can transition to a compassionate, ‘elephant first’ model, whilst still providing a livelihood.

 “Tourist’s dictate what the tourism industry provides, and if there is a demand to see elephants perform in shows, give rides or bathe with them in the water, then the industry will provide that.
 It is important to show tourists from around the world, that all animals in tourism must be treated with respect.
 This is why we have created Tree Tops Elephant Reserve.
 We truly believe that putting animal welfare first is the way forward for Phuket’s elephant tourism industry, no bathing, no riding, no shows, just elephants being elephants”